-For example, for a student to be counted as a continuer in the class of 2016 four-year rates, he or she must have been enrolled in the fall of 2016.
+For example, for a student to be counted as a continuer in the class of 2017 four-year rates, he or she must have been enrolled in the fall of 2017.

-GED certificate recipient.
-GED tests are given at over 170 centers throughout the state in school districts, colleges and universities, and education service centers.
+TxCHSE recipient.
+A student is classified as a TxCHSE recipient if he or she earns a high school equivalency certificate through one of three TEA-approved assessments: the General Educational Development (GED) test, the High School Equivalency Test (HiSET), and the Test Assessing Secondary Completion (TASC).
+High school equivalency assessments are given throughout the state in school districts, colleges and universities, and education service centers.
 Tests are given year-round and results are transmitted electronically to the TEA.
-Receipt of a GED certificate is reported as soon as the test is passed.
-A student in the class of 2016 is assigned a final status of GED certificate recipient if he or she is not a graduate, is not a continuer, and had received a certificate by August 31, 2016.
+Receipt of a TxCHSE is reported as soon as the test is passed.
+A student in the class of 2017 is assigned a final status of TxCHSE recipient if he or she is not a graduate, is not a continuer, and had received a certificate by August 31, 2017.

 Dropout.
 A student is classified as a dropout if dropout is the final status recorded for the student.
-A student is assigned the final status of dropout if the student dropped out during one of the years that the cohort was in school and did not subsequently return and graduate, continue in school, receive a GED certificate, or leave for one of the 13 non-dropout, non-graduate leaver reasons outlined in Table 4 on page 35.
+A student is assigned the final status of dropout if the student dropped out during one of the years that the cohort was in school and did not subsequently return and graduate, continue in school, receive a TxCHSE, or leave for one of the 13 non-dropout, non-graduate leaver reasons outlined in Table 4 on page 39.

 Factors affecting the rate.
 Longitudinal rates reported by different organizations may differ because they use: (a) different starting grades in the calculation (typically Grade 9 or Grade 7); (b) different definitions of a graduate or dropout; (c) different definitions of a cohort or class of students; or (d) different underlying methods to calculate the rates.
 Additionally, few organizations have the data to track individual students over a number of years, so longitudinal rates are often estimated based on state-level data or sample data from surveys.
 TEA tracks individual students using student-level data submitted by districts through the Texas Student Data System (TSDS).
 Finally, longitudinal rates can differ at the campus and district levels based on whether federal or state accountability exclusions are applied.
 No exclusions were applied to the state-level longitudinal rates presented in this report.
-See the sections "State Accountability System" and "Federal Accountability System" on pages 110-116 for additional information on exclusions.
+See the sections "State Accountability System" and "Federal Accountability System" on pages 116-123 for additional information on exclusions.